xangadix/oscRemapper/README.md

 readme file)
 http://www.openframeworks.cc/setup/codeblocks/

-IMPORTANT: As the oscReMapper was build upon the openFrameworks Project 'oscReceiveExample', the oscReMapper the project should be cloned in the same folder in your openFrameworks dir.
+IMPORTANT: As the oscRemapper was build upon the openFrameworks Project 'oscReceiveExample', the oscRemapper the project should be cloned in the same folder in your openFrameworks dir.
 Most likely in:

   openFrameworks/Examples/addon/

 If the workspace etc. resides in that directory, all linkage should work fine.

+tl;dr:
+Git clone into openFrameworks/Examples/addon/, a reMapper dir will be created and your the project will compile fine

 Mac Users